cscart/docs/user_guide/manage_products/import_export/fields_format.rst

 	EXAMPLE: *50*

 **Weight**.
-Weight of the product in units of weight defined by the weight symbol in the **Settings → General** page in the CS-Cart Administration panel.
+Weight of the product in units of weight defined by the weight symbol in the **Settings → General** page in the Administration panel.
 By default, it is *lbs*.
 The weight must be an integral number or a decimal fraction with no more than two decimal places.

 .. important::